- How can I confirm that I’m going on the tour?

 Q: How should I pay for the tour?

 A: Details on how to pay for the tour will be sent to you in an acceptance letter, if your application is approved.

 Q: I would like to find out if I’ve been accepted as soon as possible because I need to book my flight.

 A: The festival tour volunteer team of organizers meet regularly to review applications.
 If you have filled out your application in detail and submitted it, let us now that you would like a response as soon as possible since you need to book a flight, and the volunteer organizers will try to review your application at their next meeting.

 Q: Why does the tour cost so much?

 A: It doesn’t, actually.
-Compare with the cheapest summer camp, YMCA, at $850 per week, and they don’t move around and travel all over the continent.
-The bus tour is three times cheaper than the cheapest summer camp.
+Compare with one of the cheapest summer camps in the USA, run by the YMCA, at $850 per week, and they don’t move around and travel all over the continent.
+The bus tour is less than half the cost of most other summer camps.
 Here’s why.
 Our tour operates on a cost-sharing basis.
 The bare bones costs for transportation, food, some activities (camping, national park entrance fees) and accommodations are added up, then divided among all participants.
 That is the amount we ask you to contribute as the minimum donation in order to break even.
 Everyone volunteers their time on the tour.
 Our bus drivers, as well as the organizers, insist on donating 100% of their time and money to this important missionary cause.
 We don’t get paid to do this.
 We get the satisfaction of being allowed to serve you, serve the devotees at the temples and festivals we visit, and serve the public by distributing the most precious gift of Sri Hari Nama to fortunate souls in every town and village.

 Q: I can’t afford the tour costs.
 What if I do lots of service, can I get a discount?